 We performed a comparison between Anaplan and Oracle Hyperion based on real PeerSpot user reviews.

-Find out in this report how the two Business Performance Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Anaplan is a three-dimensional cloud platform that is good for analyzing data, visualization, integration, terrific for visibility."
+Find out in this report how the two Business Performance Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."You don't need to have a programming language to use Anaplan."

 "Anaplan's strongest feature is that its GUI is very modern and user-friendly."